COMP122/pythagorean.mips/assignment.md

       * Revised Output: "a ^2 + b ^2 \~= c^2"
       * Tag: series

-## Phases- Description
+## Phases-Description:

 ### Is Right Triangle:
-During class, the professor walked you through the elements of the program.
+During classtime, the professor walked you through the elements of the program.
 Depending on which class you attend, the Professor used a different technique.
 Use the code from your notes to get your initial program started.
-The four versions of the code is located in:
+The four versions of the code, from the four class sessions, are located in:

    ```
    comp122/deliverables/32-pythegorean/starter_code
    ```

 You may use the provided ``pythegorena.s`` file to as a starting point.
+It includes some initial comments and some setup code.

 The elements of the program were:
    1. read three unsigned 8-bit integers using the read_int syscall